michaelona/ssb-2-enhanced/readme.md

    python playgameV2.py
    ```

-> 📝 Note: This was a personal project made as a final project during high school, so it definitely does not present the best practices or performance.
+> 📝 Note: This was a personal project made as a final project during high school, so it definitely does not run as good as it could.
+Conventional coding practices are probably not followed in it.
+But the game works and is fun.

 ## 📂 File Overview
 - `playgameV2.py` – Main game script